 (2) Voluntary and unconditional payment not required by a legal obligation.

-An employer who fails to provide notice under this section shall be subject to a civil penalty not to exceed $500 for each day of the violation; provided that the employer may avoid the penalty if the employer satisfies its liability to each affected employee within three weeks after the closing, divestiture, partial closing, or relocation.
-In any suit, the court, in its discretion, may allow the prevailing party a reasonable attorney's fee as part of the costs."
+(d) An employer who fails to provide notice under this section shall be subject to a civil penalty not to exceed $500 for each day of the violation and the amount shall be deposited in the employment and training fund under section 383-128; provided that the employer may avoid the penalty if the employer satisfies its liability to each affected employee within three weeks after the closing.
+In any suit, the court, in its discretion, may award the prevailing party reasonable attorney's fees and costs."

 SECTION 3.
 Section 394B-12, Hawaii Revised Statutes, is amended to read as follows: